 Some rates include a full-English breakfast; for guests staying on a room-only basis, breakfast costs £20 for adults, £12.50 for kids.
 A 12.5 per cent service charge is added to any incidentals and extras, such as dining services or massages.

 The Lygon Arms has been hosting guests since the 14th century; Charles I stayed here (in the Charles I Suite) before battle in the 1640s, during the English Civil War.

 Spa; gym; wellies to borrow; outdoor dog showers; free WiFi throughout.
 In rooms: TV; Noble Isle bath products; Nespresso coffee machine; bathrobes and slippers; free bottled water; tea-making facilities.

 Our favourite rooms

 Sleep like royalty in the Charles I Suite, where the namesake sovereign slumbered before a battle in the 1640s.
 With a king-size bed and a comfy sofa bed, the Junior Suites have room for the whole family, even four-legged family members can stay here.

-Set within three acres of tranquil gardens, the spa includes saunas for both sexes, a eucalyptus-scented steam room, nail studio and both single and double treatment rooms.
-As well as individual treatments (facials, massages and specialised scrubs), the spa offers personal-training sessions, nutritional advice and all-out spa days, with lunch at the Spa Kitchen & Bar.
+Set within three acres of tranquil gardens, the spa includes saunas for both sexes, a eucalyptus-scented steam room, heated pool, Jacuzzi, nail studio and both single and double treatment rooms.
+As well as individual and couples treatments (facials, massages and specialised scrubs), the spa offers personal-training sessions, nutritional advice and all-out spa days, with lunch at the Spa Kitchen & Bar.
 The menu includes fruit-filled smoothies and veggie-laden meals; but don’t worry, this isn’t a healthier-than-thou kind of place: wine, beer and puddings can be ordered too.

 Come winter, keep cosy in cashmere.
 Hunter wellies are essential, whatever the weather.